An evening at Kiyosu Castle

 The train dropped us off at Kiyosu station at around 3.30 pm.

-On the way we were pleasantly surprised to see a winter Sakura tree.
+Just before we arrived at castle we passed by a small park.
+I was pleasantly surprised to see a winter Sakura tree blooming right at the edge of the road.
 Generally Sakura blooms in Spring between the months of March to April.
-Winter sakuras, otherwise known as Fuyuzakuras (冬桜), as its name suggests, blooms in late autumn.
+Winter Sakura, otherwise known as Fuyuzakuras (冬桜), as its name suggests, blooms in late autumn (Fuyu in Japanese translates to Winter).
 It is rare to see one around these parts.

 A brief history of Kiyosu Castle

 Kiyosu Castle was first built around 1405 by Shiba Yoshishige, the Governor of Owari, as a major strategic defense.
-In due time it became the seat of power for the Owari (present western Aichi Prefecture) region.
-The present castle tower was reconstructed in 1989 based on the appearance and scale of the original.
+Owari is not a name used anymore.
+It used to describe the western lands of the present Aichi prefecture.
+In due time the castle became the seat of power for Owari.

 Oda Nobunaga and Kiyosu Castle

-In 1555, after his father’s death, Oda Nobunaga enlisted the help of his uncle, Oda Nobumitsu, and together they attacked and killed Oda Nobutomo, the clan leader at Kiyosu Castle.
+While talking about Kiyosu Castle, we cannot ignore the period when Oda Nobunaga reigned supreme.
+In 1555, after his father’s death, Oda Nobunaga enlisted the help of his uncle, Oda Nobumitsu, and together they attacked and killed Oda Nobutomo.
 Nobunaga then moved from Nagoya Castle to Kiyosu using it as his base for years to come.

-Two years later, Nobunaga’s younger brother Nobuyuki is believed to have conspired against him.
+Two years later after taking control of Kiyosu, Nobunaga’s younger brother Nobuyuki is believed to have conspired against him.
 Nobunaga discovered his brothers’ plot to oust him, and faked an illness to draw his brother close.
-When Nobuyuki came to pay his respects to his “ill” brother, Nobunaga is said to have assassinated him within Kiyosu Castle, eliminating his only opposition.
+When Nobuyuki came to pay his respects to his “ill” brother, Nobunaga is said to have ordered his assassination within Kiyosu Castle, eliminating his only opposition.

 Kiyosu remained his base for many years.
 During that time, Kiyosu grew to be a vibrant city.
 The castle grounds once extended 1.6 kilometers east-west, and 2.8 kilometers north- south, having an outer, central and inner moat system.